Monday, 6 April 2020

-Montréal/Brussels – Today.
-The World Federation of Science Journalists (WFSJ) has launched a new digital platform to assist science journalists who cover the COVID-19 situation.
+Montreal/Brussels – The World Federation of Science Journalists (WFSJ) has launched a new digital platform to assist science journalists who cover the COVID-19 situation.

-Built and launched in only 8 days, the site is a collaborative effort of science journalists.
-It includes scientific papers and analysis of science as well as many links to sources of information. in a central, searchable database.
+Built and launched in only eight days, the site is a collaborative effort of science journalists.
+It includes scientific papers and analysis of science as well as many links to sources of information in a central, searchable database.
 It also provides information and fact-checking sites for false and fake news, as well as advice from experienced journalists.

-The managing editor is Mandi Smallhorne, Vice-President of the WFSJ and President of the South African Science Journalists Association.
-“Our idea was to provide a kind of one-stop-shop, a place where you can find the basic info, sources and evolving science without having to spend hours trawling the net as you race to cover this pandemic,” she says.
+The managing editor is Mandi Smallhorne, Vice-President of the WFSJ and president of the South African Science Journalists Association.
+“Our idea was to provide a kind of one-stop-shop, a place where you can find the basic info, sources, and evolving science without having to spend hours trawling the net as you race to cover this pandemic,” she said.
 “We’d also like to showcase good work, so we invite science journalists to share any excellent articles they come across – as well as great new science, new contacts and new sources.
 Contact me at email@example.com.”

 The Abel Prize is an annual international prize for outstanding scientific work in the field of mathematics.
 In addition to honoring outstanding mathematicians, the Abel Prize shall contribute towards raising the status of mathematics in society and stimulating the interest of children and young people in mathematics.
 More about the prize.

 Journalists receiving a scholarship will have the opportunity to interview the laureate(s) and have access to all the events, including the award ceremony, the banquet, and the Abel lectures.
 The grant covers travel expenses.
 The hotel in Oslo is being provided by the Abel Prize organisers.

 To apply, please send the following to email@example.com: a copy of your CV, a letter indicating your interest in the field and your experience in covering mathematics, your name, media, country, the name of your national WFSJ member association, and your contact information.